RAID Disk File Access Without Accessible NAS Level One GNS-2000: Comprehensive Guide

 It is important to consult the device's documentation or contact the manufacturer for specific limitations and restrictions on file and folder names to avoid potential data loss on NAS Level One GNS-2000 devices.

-Although NAS GNS-2000 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS GNS-2000 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view